-Investigate decorated pottery for evidence of what life was like in ancient Greece.
+Who were the ancient Greeks?
+Investigate decorated pottery and artefacts to gather evidence of what life was like in ancient Greece.

 This workshop can be used to support your Arts Award in the following ways:

 - Discover: find out about artists and their work

 Supports Artsmark Award criteria: Pupil Engagement; Range of Offer: Values and Ethos; Local cultural visit; Partnerships

 Please complete this form to start the booking process.

 Children will work in four groups.
 To get the most from your visit, please organise children into groups before your workshop begins.